Trump says Florida will evacuate stranded cruise ships

 Some 45 people with mild symptoms will remain aboard in isolation until they recover and 10 people requiring critical care will be taken ashore for treatment locally, the company said.

-Mr DeSantis, a Trump ally, had resisted calls to issue stay-at-home orders in Florida and likewise had said he didn't want the additional burden of sick cruise ship passengers.
+Mr DeSantis, a Trump ally, had resisted calls to issue stay-at-home orders in Florida and likewise had said that he did not want the additional burden of sick cruise ship passengers.

 "I was told that these ships were all foreign nationals and that they had no connection to Florida.
 So I was just like, why would you just bring them to Florida?" the Republican said, explaining his earlier thinking.

-"It turns out there are American citizens and we actually have Floridians."
+"It turns out there are American citizens and we actually have Floridians," he added.

 More than 30 other US states have already issued stay-at-home orders.